jnbbender/Unity3D-Stuff/Invector Third Person/README.md

 NOTE: I believe SurfaceHitEffects and vDecalManager are implmented by the current Invector package.
 These were written prior to Invector's implementation.

+-- JumpValidation.cs is used to prevent the Player from jumping if there is not enough jump height.
+With accompanying animations, this will notify the Player why your character is not jumping.